RyanBaer42/ZeldasCompendium/README.md

 ### Wins + Challenges:
 Some challenges included:
 - Trying to successfully implement Router and Switch and create error components that work in tandem with Router.
-- Utilizing useEffect and useState to practice using Hook reac-components
+- Utilizing useEffect and useState to practice using modern React Hooks

 Some wins included: